We tell you the tools, products and techniques to use when you want a change of pace

 "The brush needs to give the hair a little tension so you can pull the curl out all the way to the ends," adds Syfu.

 While Stanley always has a Mason Pearson brush on hand, he prefers the Mebco Pro Spin Ionic brush for blowouts.

 "The brush dries the hair really quickly," Stanley says, "and when you're drying curly hair straight you want to work as fast as possible because once the hair starts drying on its own, it's a lost cause without smoothing it out."

-A common problem is choosing a round brush that’s simply not big enough for a stick-straight blowout, Stanley says.
-“You really want to use a brush with at least a two-inch barrel.”
+A common problem is choosing a round brush that's simply not big enough for a stick-straight blowout, Stanley says.
+"You really want to use a brush with at least a two-inch barrel," he recommends.

-And when choosing a blow dryer, pick a powerful one with at least 1800 watts and multiple heat settings.
-Always use a nozzle attachment and hold it close, but not too close!
+And when choosing a blow dryer, pick a powerful one with at least 1800 watts, multiple heat settings and always use a nozzle attachment— but not too close!

 "If you put the nozzle right on the brush when blowing your hair straight, it puts way too much direct heat on your hair," Shaw says.
 "Aim to keep the concentrated nozzle about an inch away from your hair."

 One of the secrets to minimize heat damage, according to Syfu, is to apply your straightening product, then pull your hair back in a ponytail and let it air-dry about 60 percent before sectioning and blowing it out.